datarobot/airflow-provider-datarobot/README.md

 #### `AddExternalDatasetOperator`

-Upload a new dataset from a catalog dataset to make predictions for a model
+Upload a new dataset from the AI Catalog to make predictions for a model.

 Returns external dataset ID for the model